DivyanshuSaxena/PackagED/README.md

    4. **include** - All header files to be included in the project are kept in this folder.
    5. **lib** - This folder contains all external libraries required for the software.
    6. **src** - This folder is supposed to contain all source files (.cpp) written in C++ are to be kept here.
-   7. **test** - This folder shall be host to all test files written for debugging and testing the software package (yet to be updated).
+   7. **test** - This folder shall be host to all test files written for debugging and testing the software package .

 ## Dependencies